-- i.
-A vacancy in the Morsani College of Medicine exists for the admission of a student to advanced standing status. - ii.
+i.
+A vacancy in the Morsani College of Medicine exists for the admission of a student to advanced standing status.

+- ii.
 The student is between Year 2 and Year 3 and has passed the USMLE Step 1 Exam.
-(Year 3 begins in early May for USF MCOM.) - iii.
+(Year 3 begins in early May for USF Morsani College of Medicine.) - iii.
 The student has an unusual circumstance or hardship that justifies the transfer. - iv.
-Previous education is judged adequate in quantity, quality, and time frame to have been competitive for admission as a first-year student at Morsani College of Medicine, and prior professional education is adequate to permit entry to MCOM as a third year student.
+Previous education is judged adequate in quantity, quality, and time frame to have been competitive for admission as a first-year student at Morsani College of Medicine, and prior professional education is adequate to permit entry to Morsani College of Medicine as a third year student.